Bayesian nonparametric estimation of the spectral density of a long or intermediate memory Gaussian process: Rates of convergence

-A proof is given in Section \ref{app:proof-theor-rates}.
+A proof is given in Section~\ref{appproof-theor-rates}.

-The conditions given in Theorem \ref{th:rate:spde} are similar in spirit to those considered for rates of convergence of the posterior distribution in the i.i.d. case.
-The first condition is a condition on the prior mass of Kullback-Leibler neighborhoods of the true spectral density, the second one is necessary to allow for sets with infinite entropy (some kind of non compactness) and the third one is an entropy condition.
-The inequality \eqref{risk:rate} obtained in Theorem \ref{th:rate:spde} is non asymptotic, in the sense that it is valid for all $n$.
-However, the distances considered in Theorem \ref{th:rate:spde} heavily depend on $n$ and, although they express the impact of the differences between $f$ and $f_{0}$ on the observations, they are not of great practical use.
+The conditions given in Theorem~\ref{thratespde} are similar in spirit to those considered for rates of convergence of the posterior distribution in the i.i.d. case.
+The first condition is a condition on the prior mass of Kullback--Leibler neighborhoods of the true spectral density, the second one is necessary to allow for sets with infinite entropy (some kind of noncompactness) and the third one is an entropy condition.
+The inequality (\ref{riskrate}) obtained in Theorem~\ref{thratespde} is nonasymptotic, in the sense that it is valid for all $n$.
+However, the distances considered in Theorem \ref{thratespde} heavily depend on $n$ and, although they express the impact of the differences between $f$ and $f_{0}$ on the observations, they can be difficult to work with.
+Note that the metric $h_n$, which is a symmetrized version of the Kullback--Leibler divergence $\KL_n$, leads to a strong convergence result\vadjust{\goodbreak} since it implies in particular a similar posterior concentration rate for any metric smaller than $h_n$, which includes $\KL_n$.
 For these reasons, the entropy condition is awkward and cannot be directly transformed into some more common entropy conditions.
-To state a result involving distances between spectral densities that might be more useful, we need to consider some specific class of priors.
-In the next section, we obtain rates of convergence in terms of the $\ell$ distance for the class of FEXP priors introduced in Section \ref{sec:cons:fexp}.
+To state a result involving distances between spectral densities that might be more useful, we need to consider more specific class of priors.
+In the next section, we obtain rates of convergence in terms of the $\ell$ distance for the class of FEXP priors introduced in Section \ref{secconsfexp}.
 The rates obtained are the optimal rates up to a $(\log n)$ term, at least on certain classes of spectral densities.
-It is to be noted that the calculations used when working on these classes of priors are actually more involved than those used to prove Theorem \ref{th:rate:spde}.
-This is quite usual when dealing with rates of convergence of posterior distributions, however this is emphasized here by the fact that distances involved in Theorem \ref{th:rate:spde} are strongly dependent on $n$.
+It is to be noted that the calculations used when working on these classes of priors are actually more involved than those used to prove Theorem~\ref{thratespde}.
+This is quite usual when dealing with rates of convergence of posterior distributions; however, this is emphasized here by the fact that distances involved in Theorem~\ref{thratespde} are strongly dependent on $n$.
 The method used in the case of the FEXP prior can be extended to other types of priors.